 Other accommodation options

-Finally, remember you don’t need to camp to go back-packing.
-For a first multi-day trek, try using hostels, bunk-houses, back country huts or bothies to help lighten your load and to lift your day.
+Remember you don’t need to camp to go back-packing.
+For a first multi-day trek, try using hostels, bunk-houses, back-country huts or bothies to help lighten your load and to lift your day.